cslant/blog-docker/README.md

 ```

 > [!IMPORTANT]
-> ## Command can't be used if wrong values are set in the `.env` file.
+> ### Command can't be used if wrong values are set in the `.env` file.
 >
 > * If the `SOURCE_CODE_PATH` is wrong, the runner will not be able to find the source code.
 So, please make sure the `SOURCE_CODE_PATH` is correct.
 >
-> So please get full path of the `SOURCE_CODE_PATH` with the following command:
+> So please get the full path of the `SOURCE_CODE_PATH` with the following command:
 > ```bash
 > pwd
 > ```

-Then, run the following command to start the runner.
+Then, you can just run the following command to start the runner.

 ```bash
 bash runner.sh all
 ```

-## Update host file
+### Update host file

 Add the following lines to the `/etc/hosts` file: